 Driving your vehicle for medical reasons such as transportation qualify for a tax deduction.
 Although the medical mileage rate is significantly lower than the business mileage rate, the number of miles driven can add up to a hefty deduction.

-To claim the medical mileage deduction based on the standard mileage rate, you must multiply the number of miles driven with the medical mileage rate.
-We expect the mileage rate to remain the same as it is for 2021 at 18 cents per mile.
+To claim the medical mileage deduction based on the standard mileage rate, you must multiply the number of miles driven by the medical mileage rate.
+We expect the mileage rate to remain the same as it is for 2021 at 16 cents per mile.

 On the other hand, the charity mileage rate is fixed by Congress.
 It is 14 cents per mile driven.
 If you volunteered for a charitable organization and driven your personal vehicle for services, you can deduct the mileage expenses.